vhnam/testing-trtc-poc/README.md

 - **Prettier v3.6.2** - Code formatting
 - **Husky** - Git hooks
 - **lint-staged** - Pre-commit checks

-## 🚀 Deployment

-### Vercel (Recommended)

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-1. Push your code to GitHub
-2. Import your project to Vercel
-3. Add environment variables
-4. Deploy

-### Other Platforms

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

 ## 🔒 Security Considerations